IntroToCode/RecipesCodemates6/lunch/readme.md

 Put the stove on medium heat and melt a small piece of butter Lightly grill each individual sandwich 1 by 1, adding and melting a new piece of butter before each un-grilled sandwich is placed on the pan.

 Enjoy the grilled gooey deliciousness of these fabulous PB&J sando's like no other!
+Crack open a can of sparking water to wash it all down!

 ### Notes: